Crisis in Central America

 Often having to flee in great haste, asylum seekers leave nearly everything behind, including their friends, family all their belongings and a stable source of income.
 Upon arrival in their country of asylum, Central American refugees struggle to find a home and a job to support themselves and their families.
 Most are mourning the loss of and separation from family members and long to be reunited with them and build a new life together.

-Voluntary donations help fund UNHCR initiatives that provide immediate assistance to Central American refugees such as cash grants for rent and basic necessities, legal assistance for those beginning the lengthy asylum application process, and counselling to help refugees recover from the traumatic experiences they have endured.
+Voluntary donations help fund UNHCR initiatives that provide immediate assistance to Central American refugees such as cash grants for rent and basic necessities, legal assistance for those beginning the lengthy asylum application process, and counseling to help refugees recover from the traumatic experiences they have endured.

 Generous donor support will help us fulfill our commitment to providing refugees in the NTCA access to basic needs and necessities, while also helping us implement support systems for long term community empowerment and self-reliance.
 Join us as we help asylum communities offering displaced Central Americans a safer future, free from the constant threat of indiscriminate violence and extortion.